AjClarke/my-project/index.md

 **A description (in your own words) of the skills, qualifications and experience required for the position.**

 This is entirely dependent on the company, some ask for people with little skills, qualifications and experience are required as they will train you from scratch to work with the software/hardware that they use.
-Where as some companies will want skilled experience workers to just jump straight in and start working with the software/hardware they know.
+Whereas some companies will want skilled experience workers to just jump straight in and start working with the software/hardware they know.

 **A description (in your own words) of the skills, qualifications and experience you currently have.**